What is Disinfectant?

 A disinfectant is an antimicrobial agent.
 It is not necessary that a disinfectant will kill all the microorganisms.
 It is not as effective as sterilization.
 The process of sterilization kills all types of living forms but a disinfectant kills only certain types of microbes.
 It is generally applied to a floor or a drainage system.
 Most of the popularly used cleaning products used in homes and offices are nothing but disinfectants.
-We have the following types of disinfectants:

 - Air disinfectants: It is defined as the chemical substances which are used to kill the microorganisms that are suspended in the air.
 It can also be called as a disinfectant spray.